 There are two practice learning (work-based learning) placements each year.
 The primary placement will be in the nursing associate students (apprentices) place of work.
 An 11-week (22.5 hours/week PLT) external placement will be allocated in Semester 2.
-They will be supportedand assessed in each practice setting using the England Nursing Associate Practice Assessment Document (NAPAD).
+They will be supported and assessed in each practice setting using the England Nursing Associate Practice Assessment Document (NAPAD).
 There is one document per Part (with a Part equating to a year).
 There is an ongoing achievement record (OAR) and guidance document.
 These are mapped to the nursing associate proficiencies and skills annexes and the KSB's of the apprenticeship standard.
 All proficiencies and KSB's are generic in nature and must be achieved by all nursing associates at the point of professional registration and prior to registering for the end point assessment.

-Nursing associate students (apprentices) will be supported in each practice setting by a practice supervisor and practice assessor to achieve the proficiencies and skills.
-Each nursing associate student (apprentice) will also be allocated an Academic Assessor for each part (year) of the programme, who will normally be their Personal Academic Tutor.
+Nursing associate apprentices will be supported in each practice setting by a practice supervisor and practice assessor to achieve the proficiencies and skills.
+Each nursing associate apprentice will also be allocated an Academic Assessor for each part (year) of the programme, who will normally be their Personal Academic Tutor for either year one or year two.
 The England NAPAD contains all the formative and summative elements of the assessment process, including professional values, proficiencies, skills, medicines management and episodes of care.
 The England NAPAD is pass/fail only, with the summative assessment taking place at the end of each year.

-Nursing associate students (apprentices) are required to complete a minimum of 624 practice learning (work-based learning) hours per year (all PLT).
-The hours per year are identified in the Essential Skills for Nursing Associate Practice module specifications (FDNA1201 & FDNA2201) and must be completed to allow progression.
-All protected learning hours for practice must be recorded in the England NAPAD, which facilitates the recording on the nursing associate student (apprentice) training record by the Work Based Learning Support team.
+Nursing associate apprentices are required to complete a minimum of 624 practice learning (work-based learning) hours per year (all PLT).
+The hours per year are identified in the Essential Skills for Nursing Associate Practice module specifications (FDNA1201 & FDNA2201).
+All protected learning hours for practice must be recorded in the England NAPAD, which facilitates the recording on the nursing associate student (apprentice) training record by the Placement Learning Support team.